ArmyOfRobots/gooddog.github.io/_pages/bumble/xavier-provisioning.md

 **How to set up an I2S interface microphone with a Jetson Xavier.**

 If you purchase a https://www.adafruit.com/product/3421 microphone, then your robot will be able to listen to audio signals.
+Note that the "port" (where the sound comes in) to the microphone is on the bottom side of the PCB, so you'll want to leave that up and exposed.

-I recommend to directly solder some female-female jumper cables (https://www.adafruit.com/product/266) to the microphone breakout board, and then plug the connectors in the 40pin expansion header on the Jetson.
+I recommend directly soldering some female-female jumper cables (https://www.adafruit.com/product/266) to the microphone breakout board, and then plug the connectors in the 40pin expansion header on the Jetson.

 ![/images/i2smic1.jpg](/images/i2smic1.jpg)